-President Andrew Jackson in his inaugural address in 1829, set forth a policy to relocate Eastern Indians west of the Mississippi River.
-Indian relocation had been a consideration since 1803.
+President Andrew Jackson in his inaugural address in 1829, set forth a policy to relocate Eastern Indians west of the Mississippi River, but he was not the first President to advocate Indian relocation.
+Indian relocation had been considered since 1803.
 President Jefferson had justified the Louisiana Purchase as having a place west of the Mississippi River to relocate the Eastern Indians.
-Anthony Wallace author of Jefferson and the Indians: The Tragic Fate of the First Americans stated that Jefferson was of the opinion:
+Anthony Wallace author of Jefferson and the Indians: The Tragic Fate of the First Americans wrote that Jefferson was of the opinion:

-Many of the various Indian Nations, especially the Cherokee, had accepted President Jefferson's white man’s civilization and tried to incorporate the white man ways into their own culture and still...
+Various Indian Nations, especially the Cherokee, had accepted President Jefferson’s white man’s civilization and tried to incorporate the white man ways into their own culture, but…

 Despite opposition to Indian removal by many Americans, including Congressman Davy Crockett of Tennessee, President Andrew Jackson justified the Indian Removal Act:

 In 1830, the United States Congress passed the Indian Removal Act.
-Between 1830 and 1850, about one hundred thousand American Indians living east of the Mississippi River were forced to relocate by coerced treaties, or forcibly by the United States Army.
+Between 1830 and by 1850, about one hundred thousand American Indians living east of the Mississippi River had been forced to relocate by coerced treaties, or forcibly by the United States Army.

 Prior to the arrival of white men, the country from the Atlantic Ocean to the Mississippi River and as far north as the southern boundary of Virginia, was occupied by five Indian tribes…Cherokee, Choctaw, Creek, Chickasaw, and Seminole…the “five civilized tribes.”
 In recent times, the Trail of Tears has been primarily associated with the brutal removal of the Cherokees in 1838.
 The major emphasis of this article on the “five civilized tribes” does not imply that all of the Eastern Indians were not severely affected by the Indian Removal Act of 1830.

 Mississippi entered the union as the 20th state in 1817 and immediately demanded removal of the Chickasaw and Choctaw Indians.
 Hostilities between the State of Mississippi and the Indians brought Andrew Jackson and other government commissioners to negotiate land cessions from the Chickasaw.
-Between the call for removal by the State and Jackson's demand for land cessions, the Chickasaw ceded lands in western Kentucky and Tennessee.
+Between the call for removal by the State and Jackson’s demand for land cessions, the Chickasaw ceded lands in western Kentucky and Tennessee.
 With the loss of a large part of their land, the Chickasaw became dependent on government annuity payments.
-With the 1818 cession of land, the Chickasaw's federal annuity payment was increased from three thousand to fifteen thousand and thirty-five thousand dollars after 1818.
+With the 1818 cession of land, the Chickasaw federal annuity payment was increased from three thousand to fifteen thousand thirty-five hundred dollars.
 With cash money, alcoholism becomes a serious problem, and after 1819, an influx of Methodist, Presbyterian, and Baptist missions created another problem.

 More afraid of losing their tribal identity than their homeland, the majority of the Chickasaw decided to leave their homes.
 In October of 1832, the Chickasaw signed the Treaty of Pontotoc ceding six million acres east of the Mississippi River in exchange for three million forty-six thousand dollars, and the promise of suitable land west of the Mississippi.